SquadFM/Squad-Field-Manual/README.md

 - ApproveVehicleClaim : As a Squad Leader approve a vehicle claim made by a squad member attempting to enter a vehicle
 - ChangeTeams : Change teams to the other side
 - ChangeTeamsWithId "NewTeam" : Change teams to the specified team number, zero changes to the other side
-- Chat "Message" : "ChatType=All|Teams|Squad" : Broadcast chat message
+- Chat "Message" : "ChatType=All/Teams/Squad" : Broadcast chat message
 - ChatToAdmin "Message" : Send System message to all admins on the server
 - ChatToAll "Message" : Chat to everyone
 - ChatToSquad "Message" : Chat only to same squad